Tonkatsu Recipe

 Itadakimasu!
 (Enjoy your meal)

-Let’s talk about doing our business!
+Let’s talk about the loo!
 Everyone’s probably heard somewhere that Japanese toilets are a very special kind of tech gadget.
 And it’s actually true.
 In every hotel, from cheap to posh, we found electric toilet seats, the so-called Washlets.

 A heated loo seat is pretty much the bare minimum nowadays.
 On top of that, there are various water jets to clean your nether regions, with adjustable spray strength and water temperature of course, plus a warm air blower to dry you off.
 The current generation has a separate wall panel, letting you remotely trigger the features and flush at the push of a button.
 The latest craze is the toilet lid opening at the push of a button, or even automatically as soon as you step into the cubicle.